Download our Autumn programme

 Due to overwhelming interest, the Museum has extended the season of this intimate exhibition.
 Using cutting-edge technology, From the Summit projects the incredible story of the original ascent to Mt Everest, onto a scale model of the mountain.

 Our Māori cultural performance is recognised as being one of the leading Māori cultural experiences in New Zealand, culminating in the world famous haka.

 Our Guides will describe the significance of some of our most treasured objects, artefacts and specimens; including an exploration of the architecture of the historic Museum building itself.

 Performers from our Māori Cultural Experience will take you on a guided tour of our magnificent Māori gallery.

 Our collections and galleries are permanent features at the Museum and are open to the public daily.

 This gallery can be found on the top floor and tell the story of New Zealand's involvement in wars from the New Zealand Wars to East Timor.

-Weird and Wonderful is a free children's gallery open daily.
+Weird and Wonderful is a children's gallery.
+Open daily, free with Museum entry.

 Pacific Masterpieces shows some of the most beautiful and important Oceanic art and artefacts in the world, ranging from delicate combs to ocean going canoes and from feathered cloaks to shields.